Guikingone/SchedulerBundle/doc/scheduler.md

 - `resume`: Accept the task name as the only argument, the transport is used to change the task state to `ENABLED`, an error can be thrown if the current state does not allow `ENABLED` as the new one.

+- `getTasks`: Return every task stored in the transport, a [TaskList](../src/Task/TaskList.php) is returned, if `true` is passed, a [LazyTaskList](../src/Task/LazyTaskList.php) is returned.

 - `getDueTasks`: Return the tasks that are dues regarding the current date (thanks to each task expression), a [TaskList](../src/Task/TaskList.php) is returned.
+                 If `true` is passed, the action is performed using a lazy-loaded task list.

+- `reboot`: Reboot the scheduler, each task that use `@reboot` as expression are yielded into the scheduler.

 - `getTimezone`: Return the scheduler timezone (used for each task if not set).

-- `getTasks`: Return every task stored in the transport, a [TaskList](../src/Task/TaskList.php) is returned.

-- `reboot`: Reboot the scheduler, each task that use `@reboot` as expression are yielded into the scheduler.

 ## Asynchronous API